open-contracting/deploy/docs/deploy/create_server.rst

 #.
 Click the *Order* button for the chosen server

    #.
 Set *Server Location* (no issues to date with the lowest price option)
    #.
-Set *Operating System* to "Ubuntu 18.04 LTS - minimal"
+Set *Operating System* to the latest Ubuntu LTS version

       .. note::